WeblateOrg/weblate/docs/user/translating.rst

 Translation history
 +++++++++++++++++++

-By default, every change is revertable, and is saved in the database (unless turned off in component settings).
+Every change is revertable, and saved in the database (unless turned off in component settings).
-Optionally one can still also revert anything in the underlying version control system.
+Optionally, translations can also be reverted in the underlying version control system.

 Translated string length
 ++++++++++++++++++++++++